1984 in Italian television

 This is a list of Italian television related events from 1984.

 Events

 In 1984, with the purchase of Rete 4 by Silvio Berlusconi, the age of RAI-Finiinvest duopoly began for Italian television.
 Fininvest also wins the legal battle for the right to broadcast on a national scale, thanks to the support of Prime Minister Bettino Craxi.
-In the new situation, even the state television increasingly follofollows the logic of commercial one, inserting advertising within the programs and focusing on entertainment rather than service programs.
+In the new situation, even the state television increasingly follows the logic of commercial one, inserting advertising within the programs and focusing on entertainment rather than service programs.